UNLIMITED by Green Dot Review–High-Interest Savings and Cash Back

 Like most prepaid cards and checking accounts, direct deposit to Green Dot’s Unlimited Account is free.
 You can also transfer funds from other bank accounts without charge.

 Adding cash, though, works like Green Dot’s prepaid cards.
 You can use Green Dot’s MoneyPak or [email protected] for a fee of $4.95-$5.95 per deposit.
 Those services are available at retailers like Walmart, Dollar General, and 7-Eleven.
 Green Dot also offers a way to deposit cash for free at certain retailers, but so far, Green Dot has been sketchy on the details of which retailers are participating.

 Is It a Prepaid Card or a Bank Account?

-Still, the Unlimited Cash Back Account has more similarities to prepaid cards than traditional bank accounts.
-Green Dot Bank has no branches, so you’ll be dealing with your account though a mobile app and a debit card.
+The Unlimited Cash Back Account has more similarities to prepaid cards than traditional bank accounts.
+Green Dot Bank has no branches, so you’ll be dealing with your account through a mobile app and a debit card.
 Cash deposits to the Unlimited Account look exactly like cash loads to prepaid cards.
 They’re through services like [email protected] at retailers rather than through branch tellers or ATMs.
 Both prepaid cards and the Unlimited Cash Back Account are FDIC insured.
 No difference there.
 And the Unlimited Account, unlike most checking accounts, has no overdraft fees.
 Transactions (checks or debit purchases) are just rejected if they would exceed the available balance.
 Again, just like prepaid cards.

 So, while the Unlimited Cash Back Account is a bank account, an account holder would see virtually no difference compared to using a prepaid card.